Prolactin

 In mammals, prolactin is associated with milk production; in fish it is thought to be related to the control of water and salt balance.
 Prolactin also acts in a cytokine-like manner and as an important regulator of the immune system.
 It has important cell cycle-related functions as a growth-, differentiating- and anti-apoptotic factor.
 As a growth factor, binding to cytokine-like receptors, it influences hematopoiesis and angiogenesis and is involved in the regulation of blood clotting through several pathways.
 The hormone acts in endocrine, autocrine, and paracrine manners through the prolactin receptor and numerous cytokine receptors.

 Pituitary prolactin secretion is regulated by endocrine neurons in the hypothalamus.
 The most important of these are the neurosecretory tuberoinfundibulum (TIDA) neurons of the arcuate nucleus that secrete dopamine (a.k.a.
 Prolactin Inhibitory Hormone) to act on the D2 receptors of lactotrophs, causing inhibition of prolactin secretion.
 Thyrotropin-releasing hormone has a stimulatory effect on prolactin release, although prolactin is the only anterior pituitary hormone whose principal control is inhibitory.

 Several variants and forms are known per species.
 Many fish have variants prolactin A and prolactin B. Most vertebrates, including humans, also have the closely related somatolactin.
-In humans, three smaller (4, 16, and 23 kDa) and several larger (so-called big and big-big) variants exist.
+In humans, 14, 16, and 22 kDa variants exist.